 View course descriptions for

-PM 302 Camp Programs and Management (3) Prereq.: Sophomore or above.
+PM 302 Camp Programs and Management (3) Offered Spring even.
+Prereq.: Sophomore or above.
 Students learn the development, structure, and function of day, sport, and overnight camp ministries.
 Staff recruitment, training, and oversight are addressed.
 Facility development with attention to the scheduling of events is given.
 Other administrative duties include legal aspects, government regulations, budgeting, food preparation and handling, and promotions and advertising.
-Spring even.

-PM 310, 311 Sport Management Practicum (2 each) Prereq.: PM 225, 302, sport management concentration, and approval from chair of business.
+PM 310, 311 Sport Management Practicum (2 each) Offered Both sem., Interterm, and Summer.
+Prereq. for PM 310: PM 225, 302, sport management concentration, and approval from chair of business; prereq. for PM 311: PM 310, sport management concentration, and approval from chair of business.
 Students receive valuable, practical experience in sport management by spending a minimum of 80 hours working in the field under a director or manager at an approved off-campus site.
-Interterm, Post-term, and Summer.

-PM 412 Design and Operation of Sport and Recreational Facilities (2) Prereq.: Junior or senior sport management concentration.
+PM 412 Design and Operation of Sport and Recreational Facilities (2) Offered Spring odd.
+Prereq.: Junior or senior sport management concentration.
 Students are introduced to the designing, planning, and managing of sport and recreation facilities.
 The student will learn the guidelines for an effective floor plan, finance, maintenance, and legal issues affecting both indoor and outdoor facilities.
 Students will also be given an opportunity to design their own sport facility.
-Spring odd.